Colorado War: Opening shots

-In March 1864, there was little indication that an Indian War in Colorado was about to begin.
-The U.S. army was planning to withdraw many of its units from the Great Plains to fight the Confederacy in the Civil War.
+In early 1864, territorial officials and military leaders in Colorado still expected a degree of stability on the Plains, despite rising tensions with Cheyenne and Arapaho communities.
 On April 9, however, Colonel John Chivington, commander of the Colorado volunteers, reported that Indians had stolen 175 head of cattle from whites.
 The Cheyenne later stated that they found cattle wandering freely on the plains and took them to their camps.
 Lt.
 George Eayre with soldiers and a howitzer was despatched to recover the cattle.
 On April 12, Eayre encountered a band of Cheyenne.
 A fight ensued in which a soldier was killed.
 Eayre burned the seventy tipis of a nearby encampment and returned to Denver with 20 head of cattle.
 This fight took place near the headwaters of the Republican River.

+The Hungate massacre involved the murder of the family of Nathan Hungate along Running Creek (Box Elder Creek near present-day Elizabeth, Colorado) on June 11, 1864.
+It was a precipitating factor leading to the Sand Creek massacre of November 29, 1864.

-On about the same date, a band of fourteen Dog Soldiers encountered a group of fifteen to twenty soldiers just north of the South Platte River.
-The soldiers demanded that the Dog Soldiers throw down their weapons.
-The soldiers suspected the Dog Soldiers had stolen four mules from a white owner.
-A fight ensued and two soldiers were killed and three Dog Soldiers wounded.
+Around the same time, a band of fourteen Cheyenne Dog Soldiers encountered a group of fifteen to twenty U.S. soldiers just north of the South Platte River.
+The soldiers demanded that the Dog Soldiers lay down their weapons, suspecting them of having stolen four mules from a white settler.
+A fight ensued, resulting in the deaths of two soldiers and wounding three Dog Soldiers.

 The mixed blood Cheyenne warrior, George Bent, said that the Indians were puzzled by what they regarded as unprovoked attacks by soldiers.
 Bent speculated that the altercations between soldiers and Indians were an effort by Colonel Chivington and the Colorado Volunteers to avoid being ordered to go to Kansas to fight the Confederates by establishing a need for them to remain in Colorado because of an Indian war.